peaBerberian/paul-envs.sh/README.md

 `zsh` or `fish`) and optional popular CLI tools (`neovim`, `starship`, `atuin`, `zellij`, `jujutsu` and `mise`).

-It also copies the content of the `configs` directory inside of that container and sets-up `$HOME/.container-cache` and `$HOME/.container-local` directories for cache and tools' local data (including shell history, `atuin` database, `mise` environments) respectively.
+It also copies your dotfiles directory inside of that container and sets-up `$HOME/.container-cache` and `$HOME/.container-local` directories for cache and tools' local data (including shell history, `atuin` database, `mise` environments) respectively.

 You can rely on this `Dockerfile` without anything else, as a standalone, e.g. via `docker`.
 Note that if you do that, you won't have persistent volumes for